-Generally the following settings apply to all Open Mainframe Project managed repositories.
+Generally, the following settings apply to all hosted project repositories and organizations.

-Projects should define a COMMITTERS.* file for indicating committers that have the ability to merge in code to a repository.
-The list of committers is generally approved by the TSC or the committers as a whole, aligning with the requirements described in the project’s governance.
-Permissions itself are managed using GitHub teams, where the TSC or committers will have a team and that team will be given ‘maintain’ permission on the repository.
+Projects should define a COMMITTERS.* file for indicating committers that can merge in code to a repository.
+The list of committers is generally approved by the TSC or the committers, aligning with the requirements described in the project’s governance.
+Permissions are managed using GitHub teams, where the TSC or committers will have a team, and that team will be given ‘maintain’ permission on the repositories.

-The best process for adding a new committer is to have that committer issue a pull request to add thier name to the COMMITTERS.* file, where the required number of TSC members or committers can +1 the request and it can be merged in by the TSC chairperson.
-The TSC chairperson should then tag @jmertic in the pull request and he can add the individual to the team.
+The best process for adding a new committer is to have that committer issue a pull request to add their name to the COMMITTERS.* file, where the required number of TSC members or committers can +1 the request, and the TSC chairperson can merge in it and can add the individual to the team.

-By default, Open Mainframe Project hosted project GitHub organizations and repos have enabled the invite-contributors GitHub app installed, which will automatically sent an invite to anyone with a successful merged pull request to join the organization as a member.
-The member permission by default is read-only, but this does enable members to have issues and pull requests assigned to them and be tagged inside of issues and pull requests.
+By default, hosted project GitHub organizations and repositories have enabled the invite-contributors GitHub app installed, which will automatically send an invite to anyone with a successful merged pull request to join the organization as a member.
+The member permission is read-only by default, but this enables members to have issues and pull requests assigned to them and be tagged inside of issues and pull requests.

 The below branch protection settings on the

-Generally projects leverage GitHub Issues for issue management.
-While each project is encouraged to develop it’s own issue management strategy, below are some best practices for issue management.
+Generally, projects leverage GitHub Issues for issue management.
+While each project is encouraged to develop its issue management strategy, below are some best practices for issue management.

-Using an issue or pull template request helps ensure the project maintainers have the right context and infomation needed to process these requests.
+Using an issue or pull template request helps ensure the project maintainers have the right context and information to process these requests.
 More information on how to set this up is in the GitHub issue and pull request documentation.

-Defining a CODEOWNERS makes assigning new pull requests to the right committers for review an automated process.
-Read more in the GitHub CODEOWNERS documentation
+Defining a CODEOWNERS makes an automated process for assigning new pull requests to the right committers for review.
+Read more in the GitHub CODEOWNERS documentation.

-Issue triaging can be complicated and overwhelming, especially in the context of managing a project to a release point.
+Issue triaging can be complicated and overwhelming, especially when managing a project to a release point.
 For projects that utilize an organization, having a single view of open issues across repositories is also very helpful in release management.

 GitHub has the functionality for doing either a single repository project board or a multiple repository project board.
-There are also automation capabilties that can be leveraged to aid in using project boards.
+Automation capabilities can also be leveraged to aid in using project boards.

-GitHub can be daunting for the new user, but once you get the right tools in place contributing becomes much easier.
+GitHub can be daunting for the new user, but contributing becomes much easier once you get the right tools in place.
 Here’s a guide for getting started.

 - Go to the repository of choice you are looking to contribute to.

-Markdown files (.md) are commonly used on GitHub to explain things.
+Markdown files (.md) are commonly used on GitHub for documentation and other non-code assets.
 They look similar to a document but have markings to allow for formatting.
 It can be easier to work with Markdown by using tools.
-You can find information on the types of elements used in GitHub Markdown here: https://guides.github.com/features/mastering-markdown/
+You can find information on the types of elements used in GitHub Markdown here: https://guides.github.com/features/mastering-markdown/.

 There are also various tools you can use to help you see how your Markdown file will look when uploaded to GitHub.
-The list below is not exhaustive but is meant to provide some examples.
+The list below is incomplete but is meant to provide some examples.

 - Markdown Editor (for Visual Studio)